rkillickdev/spelling-bee-scramble/README.md

 * [Disabling scramble letter buttons after click so it cannot be selected more than once](https://stackoverflow.com/questions/23724639/make-a-button-unclickable-after-one-click)
 * Used this [article](https://css-tricks.com/overriding-default-button-styles/) to learn about removing default styling from buttons.
 Referenced and modified some code [here](https://codepen.io/andy-set-studio/pen/Vxpjvo)
 * Referenced these articles when considering how to make the square tiles responsive and stay square across various screen sizes.
 [Article 1](https://stackoverflow.com/questions/66817240/how-to-make-css-grid-container-keep-responsive-square-size) and [Article 2](https://stackoverflow.com/questions/46548987/a-grid-layout-with-responsive-squares) gave me the soution to use 100% padding-top on my button-container class.
+* Referenced this [article](https://matthewjamestaylor.com/responsive-font-size) when considering how to make font size responsive.
 * Referenced [this code](https://www.tutorialspoint.com/what-is-fisher-yates-shuffle-in-javascript) when finding a solution for shuffling an array of integers randomly.
 * Referenced and modified [this code](https://softauthor.com/make-selected-clicked-button-active-in-javascript/) when exploring ways of toggling the font awesome icon used each time a button clicked on the settings page to change the difficulty level.
 * [Article about using divs instead of sections where no heading element present](https://www.beacontechnologies.com/blog/2018/12/how-to-add-aria-labels-for-html-section-and-div-tags.aspx)